 It is typical for a proprietary lease to list the right of quiet enjoyment for tenants.
 If you live in a co-op apartment building and your neighbor repeatedly hosts loud parties late into the night, you have the right to report this to the board.
 The board should then rectify the issue so that you may have peace at night.

 The market for real estate financing has generated many innovations over the years, co-op housing with its proprietary leases among them.
 If, despite the preceding information, this arrangement sounds like losing your individual autonomy to the will of a community, like one of those stereotypical made-for-TV-movie cults (or that “reality” show where people got voted off an island), you and the editor have something in common.
 Never fear, though.
 There remain many other financing innovations to explore.

-One of those is shared equity.
-A shared equity agreement can help you fund a home purchase you’re unable to manage by normal means — because you can’t put together a down payment, for example.
-It’s also a way to pull equity out of home you already own.
+One of those options is a home equity investment, which is also known as a shared equity agreement.
+A home equity investment can help you fund a home purchase you’re unable to manage by normal means — because you can’t put together a down payment, for example.
+It’s also a way to pull equity out of the home you already own.

 Who holds a proprietary lease?

 A shareholder in a co-op holds a proprietary lease.
 It is an agreement between the co-op and the tenant, and both parties should keep a copy of the document.

 Why is a co-op lease called a proprietary lease?

 The word proprietary means “relating to an owner or ownership.”
 Typically, a lease is an agreement that gives a tenant the right to occupy a unit owned by someone else.
 With a co-op, there is ownership involved.
 Since the tenant owns a share in the corporation that owns the unit, the lease associated with a co-op is called a proprietary lease.